 In Williams Bay, I liked the Chippewa Resort, a darling family-run 1950s resort with a sand beach, a lawn and unbeatable prices.
 It's hard to get in, though; proprietors Nancy and Jim Maiers accept reservations on Feb.
 14 for the year, 262-245-9566.

 The huge Grand Geneva Resort & Spa, which Hugh Hefner opened in 1968 as the Playboy Club, is on neither Geneva Lake or Lake Como.
 It's on a beautifully landscaped acreage just east of Lake Geneva and has 36 holes of golf, a spa and a large sports club.

 Just down the drive, the family-oriented Timber Ridge Lodge has an indoor water park.

-Camping: Big Foot Beach State Park in Fontana is right on the lake, with a quarter-mile sand beach, and has campsites with showers; 38 can be reserved and 37 are first-come, first-served, 262-248-2528.
+Camping: Big Foot Beach State Park, a mile south of Lake Geneva, is right on the lake, with a quarter-mile sand beach, and has campsites with showers.

 Also on Main Street, the Egg Harbor Cafe is popular for breakfast and lunch.